MovieCast/hapi-endpoint/README.md

 By default `hapi-endpoint` will scan any file in `endpoints/v*`, this can be changed in the options of the plugin.

 As an extra `hapi-endpoint` will also check the version of the application and add shortcuts to routes without the version in the prefix of the route.
-So if your api is version `1.0.0` and you have the file `endpoints/v1/auth/login.js` with path `/login` it will be prefixed with `v1/auth/login` and `/auth/login`.
+So if your api is version `1` and you have the file `endpoints/v1/auth/login.js` with path `/login` it will be prefixed with `v1/auth/login` and `/auth/login`.
+It is also possible to add an `api-version` header which specifies which version of the api you want to use.

 ## Installation
 `yarn add @moviecast/hapi-endpoint` or `npm install @moviecast/hapi-endpoint --save`